pulp/pulpcore/staging_docs/dev/learn/architecture/app-layout.md

 in submodules are then collected into that module's `__init__.py`, from which they will be imported by other Pulp Platform modules.

-Using :mod:`pulpcore.app.models` as an example, this means that when breaking up the `models` package in `pulpcore.app`, the following things are true:
+Using `pulpcore.app.models` as an example, this means that when breaking up the `models` package in `pulpcore.app`, the following things are true:

 - No models are defined in the `__init__.py` of `pulpcore.app.models`.